MikeHopcroft/route13/documentation/architecture.md

 These can be handled with another state machine inside `this.driveTo()`, but this just introduces more complexity and boilerplate code.

 #### Using Generator Expressions
-`Route13` agents are based on the `Continuation` type which is just a generator of `NextSteps`.
+`Route13` agents are implemented as generators of `NextSteps`.
 A `NextStep` is a function that specifies the conditions under which the computation should resume.

 `Route13` provides two built-in `NextStep` implementations.
 The first, which is produced with `Clock.until()` suspends computation until a certain time.
 Here's an example.

 ~~~
 // This agent waits 100 time units